-- 4.10.5.
-The manufacturer shall ensure that the OBD system complies with the requirements for in-use performance set out in paragraph 7. of Appendix 1 to Annex 11 of this Regulation under all reasonably foreseeable driving conditions. - 4.10.6.
-In-use performance related data to be stored and reported by a vehicle's OBD system according to the provisions of item 7.6. of Appendix 1 to Annex 11 shall be made readily available by the manufacturer to national authorities and independent operators without any encryption.
+- 4.10.3.
+The OBD system shall comply with the requirements of this Regulation during conditions of normal use. - 4.10.4.
+When tested with a defective component in accordance with Appendix 1 to Annex 11, the OBD system malfunction indicator shall be activated.
+The OBD system malfunction indicator may also activate during this test at levels of emissions below the OBD threshold limits specified in Annex 11. - 4.10.5.
+The manufacturer shall ensure that the OBD system complies with the requirements for in-use performance set out in paragraph 7. of Appendix 1 to Annex 11 under all reasonably foreseeable driving conditions. - 4.10.6.
+In-use performance related data to be stored and reported by a vehicle's OBD system according to the provisions of paragraph 7.6. of Appendix 1 to Annex 11 shall be made readily available by the manufacturer to national authorities and independent operators without any encryption.